Enrolment fees (securing a place in school)

 - Educational material including text books, note books and all other materials needed in the classroom

-- Examination fees payable to UK examination board (Cambridge) for Years 6 (these fees are for guidance purpose only and can be modified by the UK examination board) for English and Maths (about 17 Euro/subject)
+- Examination fees payable to UK examination board (Cambridge) for Years 6 (these fees are for guidance purpose only and can be modified by the UK examination board) for English and Maths ( ~17 Euro/subject)

 - Full access to all school facilities during the school hours and during the school academic year